Countdown to Black Friday 2021: Is your business ready?

 Our Black Friday Guide for Retailers

 Black Friday email marketing is not something that should be overlooked.
-Black Friday email campaigns are a fantastic way for retailers to engage with their audience and promote their latest deals.
-See below for some of the best Black Friday email marketing ideas which should be considered by retailers before scheduling campaigns:
+Email campaigns are a fantastic way for retailers to engage with their audience and promote their latest deals.
+Here are some tips that should be considered by retailers before scheduling campaigns:

 - Don’t let customers forget deals – create a call to action (CTA) that allows customers to add a “save the date” to their calendars so their phones notify them of your deals.